AidanLaycock/parallax-tech-test/api-documentation.md

 # API Documentation

-All api endpoints require authentication via API key, please see above to generate a new key.
+All api endpoints require authentication via API key, please see the readme to learn how to generate a new key.
 API keys should be sent as part of the `Authorization` header in your request.

 ## Devices api